James Buchanan

 Accomplishments in Office

 Buchanan's administration was overwhelmed almost immediately by the brewing storm of the Civil War.
-Days after he was sworn in, the Supreme Court handed down the Dred Scott decision, denying the right of a black person to sue, on the grounds that blacks were not protected by the constitution.
-This decision supported Buchanan's view that the constitution supported slavery, and that, although he personally opposed it on moral grounds, there was little that he could or would do given his and the Supreme Court's reading of the Constitution.
+Days after he was sworn in, the Supreme Court handed down the Dred Scott decision, denying the right of a black person to sue on the grounds that the constitution did not protect blacks.
+This decision supported Buchanan's view that the Constitution supported slavery and that, although he personally opposed it on moral grounds, there was little that he could or would do given his and the Supreme Court's reading of the Constitution.

 Buchanan was in favor of admission of Kansas as a slave state but, in 1861, Kansas was admitted as a free state.
 This split his party and, after Lincoln's election, Buchanan stood by helplessly as Southern States seceded from the Union.
 He stated that on one hand the States had no right to secede, on the other hand there was nothing he, as a lame duck President, could do about it.